The Ultimate 5 Step Lead Qualification Checklist (MQL To SQL)

 At times, the SAL is not a part of the sales process in many organizations as they don’t find the need for it.
 However, for B2B organizations, SAL is essential.
 They have to add this step as it is crucial for the demand creation process.

 Qualifying leads need not be a daunting task, especially when you have a step-by-step approach to it.
-Here is a process that works every time.
+Here’s how to qualify leads,

 Lead qualification is way ahead in your sales funnel.
 You have to work on an ideal buyer profile before even starting lead generation.
 So, you have to build an ideal profile by asking specific questions:

 a.
 What makes an ideal buyer?
 Do you want to work with whom?

 b.
 What is the revenue they make over a specific time period?